 And as for Pinterest, 47% of users means about 172 million people.

 If you look at these numbers alone, you might put all of your influencer marketing efforts into Facebook or perhaps Pinterest.
 But these numbers don’t tell the whole story.
-Here’s the 3 biggest reasons why US marketers are so inclined to go for influencer marketing on Instagram:
+Here are the 3 biggest reasons why US marketers are so inclined to go for influencer marketing on Instagram:

 - Instagram is inherently an image-based platform, unlike Facebook, meaning the influencer’s sponsored ads fit in more seamlessly with the other content on the feed.